 The last US Air Force active duty C-130E—which was also the first one—is retired at Little Rock AFB, Arkansas.

 7 March 2012

-Straightforward improvements to the C-130, P-3, and C-5 such as winglets, microvanes, and other methods to reduce drag should mean big fuel savings in the future.
+Straightforward improvements to the C-130, P-3, and C-5 such as winglets, microvanes, and other methods to reduce drag should equate to big fuel savings.

 23 August 2011